Data-Provenance-Initiative/Data-Provenance-Collection/notebooks/README.md

 \newcommand\orangecircle{\textcolor{orange}{\ding{108}}}
 ```

-## TODO

-* use the current data

-* Mock up audio table
-* could we add Year to the Text table as well, like you've done with the video table.
-* remove the Dataset Types columns I think as they are least interesting
-* Should we sort by year in all tables rather than alphabetically -- wdyt?

-* rerun all the tables

 ## After paste into doc
 Formatting tweaks still needed after pasting these tables into the LaTeX doc:
 * Edit the subsequent-pages captions.
 Pandas defaults to the full caption, which is too long, and doesn't let you change it.